Research Interests

 From the applicative standpoint, I have mainly investigated the following problems:

-When appropriate, I have also investigated other problems and methodologies.
+When I had the chance to, I have also investigated other problems and methodologies.

 NonDifferentiable Optimization